Overcoming Trust Issues

 I could also predict that this mindset would eventually attract some great relationships with genuinely trustworthy people.
 If I’m the trusting sort and I meet another trusting sort, we’re going to connect with a truly delightful depth since our relationship will be largely free of suspicion and shielding.
 The opportunity to enjoy deeply intimate, unshielded relationships seemed a bit intense but also very appealing.

 On the other hand, if I chose to distrust life, I’d always be filled with suspicion.
 I’d go through life being shielded and feeling that I had to constantly protect myself.
-I’d probably be alone quite a lot, even in the company of others (do you know the feeling?).
+I’d probably be alone quite a lot, even in the company of others.
 I’d have to deny myself the deepest forms of intimacy since that would make me too vulnerable.
 Who’d want to be in a relationship with a guy who was always suspicious and shielded?

 Was that the kind of life I wanted to experience?
-Hmmm… that’s a tough life to accept.
+How am I supposed to enjoy real intimacy if I’m always pushing people away due to suspicions and assumptions that may or may not be accurate?
 Is being hurt now and then really so bad?

 On balance I felt that trusting was the better option because it would almost certainly lead to a more interesting, engaged, and fulfilling life.
-The other path looked dark and dreary and disconnected.
+I might have to deal with some rejection and betrayal now and then, but if I maintained a trusting attitude, eventually I’d connect with some wonderful, like-minded people with whom I could share some deep and fulfilling bonds.
+The other path looked dark, dreary, and disconnected.
 I made my choice.

 Once I decided it was better to trust life, I surrendered in advance to whatever life sent my way.